Aiming for a long contract, João Pedro enters Palmeiras' radar

 The club has not yet come up with an official proposal, but it has already made a first contact and is evaluating the feasibility of the business.
 The attacker, in turn, has already made it clear that, if he leaves Europe, he wants a bond of at least four years.

-As I learned the NP, the athlete does not rule out a transfer to Brazil, having an interest in playing in an important club that fights for titles.
+According to the NP, the athlete does not rule out a transfer to Brazil, having an interest in playing for an important club that fights for titles.
 However, staying in Europe would involve an important factor: a possible call to the Italian National Team.
 The player seeks an opportunity for the country and understands that if he changes teams, the chances decrease.

 However, there is also the desire to defend the Brazilian team, something that could be facilitated by working at Alviverde.